 Tremendous care and attention are devoted to the evaluation process in order to provide clear goals for our students as they develop their technique and love of dance.
 In addition to comments given by each student’s instructor(s), all students enrolled in the School’s vocational levels (Elementary and Intermediate/ Advanced levels) will be formally evaluated to help determine student advancements for the next school season.
 At the end of each school year, all students will receive a letter indicating their placement for the following school year.

 It is important to note that advancement is a unique process for each individual student.
 Above all, students will be placed in a level that will allow for challenging study without putting at risk the physical health and emotional well-being of the child.
 Unlike academic programs, it is not uncommon for students to be asked to repeat a level of training, and this practice is in no way designed to be a punishment.
-It is of the utmost importance that students be able to execute and master class material safely and avoid injuries caused by improper technique in order to fulfill his or her potential as a dancer, and to learn and grow as an artist.
+It is of the utmost importance that students are not only able to execute class material safely in order to avoid injuries caused by improper technique, but also to excel in their mastery of the skills required at each level.
+It is with these criteria in mind that the Louisville Ballet School supports each student’s fulfillment of his or her potential as a dancer, while learning and growing as young artists.

 The School reserves the right to determine the class level for every student, regardless of prior training.
 Students are required to attend all assigned classes according to level and placement.
 Class placement is for the entire school year.

 Returning students shall register for the class level recommended in the evaluation process at the end of the prior school year.

 Class selection for new Primary Division students should be made according to the student’s age as of the start of the school year, August 6th.